ImproPhoto/pymicmac/README.md

 ### Monitoring

-For each executed command of the specified in the Workflow XML configuration file the CPU, memory and disk usage are monitored.
-Some monitoring files are created in the execution folder.
+For each executed command of the specified in the Workflow XML configuration file, the CPU, memory and disk usage are monitored.
+Monitoring files are created in the execution folder.
 Concretely a .mon file, a .mon.disk and a .log file.
 The first one contains CPU/MEM usage monitoring, the second one contains disk usage monitoring and the third one is the log produced by the executed command.
 To get statistics of .mon files use `monitor/get_monitor_nums.py` and to get a plot use `monitor/plot_cpu_mem.py`.
 To plot the .mon.disk use `monitor/plot_disk.py`.
 In the `logsparser` and `logsplotter` packages there are tools to extract information and do plots from the log files of some of the commands (currently of `RedTieP`, `Tapas`, `Campari` and `GCPBascule`).

 ## Large image sets